Rule of law: Legal theory and philosophy

-The "formal" interpretation is more widespread than the "substantive" interpretation.
-Formalists hold that the law must be prospective, well-known, and have characteristics of generality, equality, and certainty.
-Other than that, the formal view contains no requirements as to the content of the law.
-This formal approach allows laws that protect democracy and individual rights, but recognizes the existence of "rule of law" in countries that do not necessarily have such laws protecting democracy or individual rights.
-The best known arguments for the formal interpretation have been made by A.V Dicey, F.A.Hayek, Joseph Raz, and Joseph Unger.

-The substantive interpretation preferred by Dworkin, Laws, and Allan, holds that the rule of law intrinsically protects some or all individual rights.

-The functional interpretation of the term "rule of law", consistent with the traditional English meaning, contrasts the "rule of law" with the "rule of man".
+The functional interpretation of the term rule of law contrasts the rule of law with the rule of man.
 According to the functional view, a society in which government officers have a great deal of discretion has a low degree of "rule of law", whereas a society in which government officers have little discretion has a high degree of "rule of law".
 Upholding the rule of law can sometimes require the punishment of those who commit offenses that are justifiable under natural law but not statutory law.
 The rule of law is thus somewhat at odds with flexibility, even when flexibility may be preferable.